MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

-overlap radius specified here is 1.2 Angstroms; this overlap radius is used for overlap in contexts other than intermolecular Widom insertion energy calculations and for atom type pairs involving an atom type without positive Lennard-Jones parameters.
+overlap radius specified here is 1.2 Angstroms; this overlap radius is used for overlap in contexts other than intermolecular Widom insertion energy calculations and for atom type pairs involving an atom type without positive Lennard-Jones parameters (i.e. an oxygen-bonded hydrogen atom represented as just a point charge, as in SPC/E water).
 It also specifies to estimate good atom pair-specific overlap radii based on the three tolerances 1e-20, 1e-15, and 1e-10 using 400 bins from :math:`1.2^2` to :math:`1.2^2 + 40` square Angstroms that are each 0.1